CAAPIM/apim-charts/examples/ingress/gateway-chart/gateway/README.md

 ## Example 2: Contour as a Gateway Controller (HTTPRoute)

-This is the recommended configuration for Contour with TLS termination and re-encryption.
+This example uses Contour with TLS termination and re-encryption.
 The chart auto-generates the Gateway, listeners, backend certificate, and CA certificate.

 ```
  Client                  K8s Gateway (Contour)      L7 Gateway Pod